 For those who support us, there are ways to reduce stress, improve relationships, and make for a better overall quality of life for everyone.
-Whether the person has been diagnosed as having bipolar and is compliant to a wellness plan, or refuses to admit that anything is even wrong, having the right attitude and the necessary basic knowledge is key.
+Whether the person has been diagnosed with bipolar disorder and is compliant to a wellness plan, or refuses to admit that anything is even wrong, having the right attitude and the necessary basic knowledge is key.
 Here are 10 points to keep in mind if you’re serious about offering support that helps, not hinders:

 Looking back, the first 10 years of my more than two decades of dealing with bipolar disorder were a seemingly insurmountable struggle, but my loved ones never gave up hope.
 Despite a situation that often created frustration and hopelessness, they never doubted my recovery.
 Today, they continue to instill that same undying confidence.